It Takes a Village

 She just needs you to listen.
 She probably feels alone and scared right now.
 Listening to what she is going through and being supportive can be very powerful.

 Take care of yourself too.
 Often partners can get depressed during or after a partner’s maternal depression.
+We need to keep you as the “healthy” partner healthy right now.

 Lower your expectations.
 Even postpartum women, who are not depressed, shouldn’t be expected to cook dinner or clean the house.
 Remind her that parenting your child and taking care of household responsibilities is your job too, not just hers.